As seen in:

 "Wow.
 I've got to give this warehouse resume a careful read."

 Pro Tip: Follow up.
-A follow up email can mean the hiring manager reads your warehouse associate resume a second time.
+A follow up email can mean the hiring manager reads your warehouse worker resume a second time.

 Want more warehouse cover letter ideas to write your own masterpiece?
 See our guide: "How To Write A Cover Letter [Complete Guide With Examples]"